Davide-666/Udacity-Deep-Reinforcement-Learning-Nanodegree-/Project 1 - Navigation/Readme.md

-In this project, Unity's rich environment is used to design, train, and evaluate a custom deep reinforcement learning algorithms for an agent navigating (and collecting bananas!) in a large, square world.
+In this project, Unity's rich environment is used to design, train, and evaluate a custotestedm deep reinforcement learning algorithms for an agent navigating (and collecting bananas!) in a large, square world.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.